-When you stand up to address the next cancer conference, could you suggest that instead of announcing more ‘initiatives’, it would be helpful if cancer patients were allowed to copy Europeans and self-refer?
+When you stand up to address the next cancer conference, could you suggest that instead of announcing more ‘initiatives’, it would be helpful if the NHS oould sort out what’s wrong with the current system?

-Patients could still go via their GP, but for those of us who know what we need, it would be incredibly helpful to be able go direct.
-Yesterday, I had gone privately to see a specialist about a complex heart problem caused by a cancer drug side effect.
+For those of us who know what we need, we are fed up with asking for a GP referral, only to be told “it’s not available here”, Reccently I had gone privately to see a specialist about a complex heart problem caused by a cancer drug side effect.
 It took me 5 minutes phoning the speciaist’s secretary to arrange an appointment ina few days to suit me.
 Once there, In 45 minutes I had an in-depth explanation of worrying symptoms, an Ultrasound AND an ECG.
 And arrived home to find an NHS appointment letter giving me a date next February.